xkl1bur/scrapy-script/README.md

 # Version History

-1.1.0 - 12-Jun-2020 - support to latest libs, added example and fixed return a list of consolidated results.
+* 1.1.0 - 12-Jun-2020 - support to latest libs, added example and fixed return a list of consolidated results
-1.0.0 - 10-Dec-2017 - API changes to pass *args and **kwargs to running spider
+* 1.0.0 - 10-Dec-2017 - API changes to pass *args and **kwargs to running spider
-0.1.0 - 28-May-2017 - patches to support Celery 4+ and Billiard 3.5.+.
+* 0.1.0 - 28-May-2017 - patches to support Celery 4+ and Billiard 3.5.+.

-Thanks to @mrge, @bmartel and @jschnurr.
+``Thanks to @mrge, @bmartel and @jschnurr.``

 # License